luslab/oz-bulk-rnaseq/README.md

 ### 1. Build Index

-- All short read aligners firstly build an index from the reference genome.
+- All short read aligners first build an index from the reference genome.
 Then the FASTQ sequencing files are aligned against this index.
 - Index building prepares the reference genome to allow the tools to search it efficiently.
 It creates multiple files that should be stored near to the FASTA reference sequence.
 - Can take days for large genomes to build an index.
+The relevant indexes have already been created and stored on the CAMP cluster in `/home/camp/ziffo/working/luscombelab-UCL`

-Input Files = Reference genome sequence (FASTA) & annotation file (GTF)
+Input Files = Reference genome sequence (FASTA) & Annotation file (GTF)

 Create directory to store index in: `mkdir GRCh38.12_STAR_index` Module load STAR `ml STAR`